Who is a gazetted officer?

 - For verification for the issue of passport, it can only be done by Group A gazetted officer only who are under the rank of Secretary/Dy.
 Director (Level 11 and above).

-- For attestation of citizenship certification, only Group A official can attest the documents which is very limited to officials like Sub-divisional Magistrate, etc.
+- For attestation of citizenship certification, only Group A official can attest the documents which are very limited to officials like Sub-divisional Magistrate, etc.

 - Character certificate can only be attested by Police record verification and Group A gazetted officer.